 Reply back to me with your reflections!
 I’d love to hear from you.
 And since you’re an early subscriber, here’s a special bonus.
 Grab a free copy of my Career Transition Tracker: an all-in-one personal CRM, role and company tracker, and weekly progress journal.
 Hope it’s helpful!
 Chat soon, |

-I help generalists in tech and consulting who are feeling stuck and unfulfilled in their career unlock clarity and confidence to transition into their dream career.
+I help generalists in tech and consulting who are feeling stuck and unfulfilled unlock clarity and confidence to build a more energizing career.
 We upgrade their mindset, story, and strategy to make career transitions with confidence.
 Join my newsletter to build your career by design and life on purpose.
 You're in, right?!

 ✉️ An invitation for all generalists in transition ready to level up on LinkedIn When you’re a top performing generalist who's touched strategy & ops, marketing, and client success it's a challenge to tell your story... and far too easy to find yourself doomscrolling LinkedIn jobs rather than effectively leveraging the platform to share that story and get hired.I bet this job search is proving more challenging than you expected... → You have the chops to thrive in your target roles, but...